-A Fellow is a member of the Foundation – an attorney who gives their time, talent and treasure to advance the law and build a better justice system through community service efforts and monetary donations to the Foundation.
+A Fellow is a member of the Foundation – an attorney who gives their time, talent and treasure to build a better justice system through community service efforts and monetary donations to the Foundation.

+Fellows must be nominated; however, self-nominations are welcome.
 All nominations are due by January 14th and are reviewed by the Membership Committee – final approval is required by the Board of Trustees.
-Date has been extended to February 11.

 Your Fellows' experience is designed by you, as a class.
 Throughout your first year, you'll be invited to meetings with other Fellows to network, learn more about the Foundation and occasionally roll up our sleeves and do some community service.
 In the past, we've packed boxes at the Mid-Ohio Food Bank; conducted practice job interviews for students in the Law & Leadership Institute and we've helped prepare students for mock trial competitions.

 We have a variety of programs designed to help you take the law to young adults in a fun, interactive, easy-to-teach programs like Constitution Classroom, B4USend and FWD@18 – each one can be co-taught with our program consultant, another Fellow or you can present them on your own.

 The 2022 OSBF Fellows Class focused on the needs of the LGBTQ+ community for the Fellows Week of Service, culminating in the OSBF Unity Summit: LGBTQ+ Education, Law and Policy.
 The Unity Summit brought together attorneys, social workers, educators, and other members of the public to hear from LGBTQ+ community voices and discuss LGBTQ+ legal issues.

 Because we are a grantmaking organization, there is a fundraising component to our Fellows program.
 As a Fellow, you are committing to an initial pledge of $2,500 – your individualized pledge agreement can range from a one-time, single payment to 10 payments over a 10-year period.